Grace McDougall

-Grace McDougall or Grace Alexandra Smith or Grace Ashley-Smith (1887 – 1963) was a British officer of the First Aid Nursing Yeomanry (FANY).
+Grace McDougall or Grace Alexandra Smith or Grace Ashley-Smith (3 June 1887 – 19 January 1963) was a British officer of the First Aid Nursing Yeomanry (FANY).
 She is credited with reinventing that organisation and with being the first khaki bride.
 She gained British, French and Belgian medals.

 Life

 McDougall was born in Aberdeen in 1887.
 Her name was Grace Alexandra Smith but she created the surname of Ashley-Smith.
 She attended Albyn School before spending a year at Aberdeen University.
 She then went to a Belgian convent for two years to learn French.
 She was a sportsperson and she won an Empire Medal for her shooting in 1911.

 She joined the First Aid Nursing Yeomanry (FANY) because of the word "Yeomanry" in the title as she wanted to ride horses.
 The FANY was formed to both rescue the wounded and to administer first aid from horseback.
 Their founder felt that a single rider could get to a wounded soldier faster than a horse-drawn ambulance.
 Each woman was trained not only in first aid but signalling and drilling in cavalry movements.

-At the start of 1912 2nd Lieutenant Lilian Franklin and McDougall (Sergeant-Major Ashley-Smith) won a power struggle with the FANY founder Edward Baker and his daughter, Katie.
-In 1912 the FANY uniform became a khaki tunic, khaki riding skirt and later a khaki soft cap.
-Franklin and Ashley-Smith were in charge; before the First World War started in 1914, Ashley-Smith was sure that the FANY had a useful role and she intended to find it.
+At the start of 1912 2nd Lieutenant Lilian Franklin and McDougall (Sergeant-Major Ashley-Smith) won a power struggle with the FANY founder Edward Baker and his daughter, Katie.Before the First World War started in 1914, Ashley-Smith was sure that the FANY had a useful role and she intended to find it.
 She and Franklin are credited with reinventing the FANY after the disagreement with the founders had been settled.
+An elaborate uniform was replaced with more practical khaki; astride riding and a new training regime was introduced; they acquired a horse-drawn ambulance; and made all-important contacts within the British military.

 First World War

-Immediately war was declared, she returned from South Africa where she was visiting her sister.
-She was soon in France where she drove a Belgian ambulance to pick up wounded in support of a British war hospital.
-It was in France that she met her future husband who had also recently travelled from South Africa.
+McDougall was at sea en route to Cape Town when war was declared on 4 August 1914.
+On the ship back from Cape Town, she met the Belgian Minister for the Colonies, who suggested the FANY’s services would be welcomed.
+McDougall felt strongly that the FANY had an important role to play.
+The FANY quickly followed up on their military contacts, but British military opinion was still that the Front was no place for a woman.

+In the face of some discouragement, McDougall took herself to a British military hospital in Antwerp and drove a Belgian ambulance.
+The Germans rapidly over-ran Belgium.
 When Ghent was taken by the German army the British left.
-However she stayed to care for a dying soldier and she was captured.
-She was arrested but managed to smuggle letters out and with assistance she escaped and returned home.

-She returned to Belgium in time for the first battle of Ypres where the casualties were in the thousands.
-She led a crew of eleven made up of nurses, FANY members, and her brother who drove an ambulance.
-The ambulance was new as she had persuaded a garage owner from Aberdeen to donate the vehicle to the cause.
+However McDougall refused to be evacuated, so that she could care for a fatally-injured British soldier.
+She tended him until he died.